mdavidsaver/ioclogserv2/README.md

 -------------

 The provided [server.conf](server.conf) should work for most sites.
-It listens on the default port 7004, writes all entries to epics.log and re-broadcasts on ort 7014.
+It listens on the default port 7004, writes all entries to epics.log, and re-broadcasts on port 7014.

 Also provided is [server.conf.bnl](server.conf.bnl) which demonstrates filtering caputlog entries by user name.